Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 Which Perth suburbs are most affected?

-Suburbs where corrosion considerations apply most strongly include:
+Corrosion considerations apply most strongly in:

 - Cottesloe, Swanbourne, City Beach, Scarborough, Trigg, Marmion (close ocean proximity, high wind exposure)